Christopher Jones, MD

 In 2003 the FDA finally approved the use of the Reverse Total Shoulder Replacement on patients in the United States.
 This procedure had been performed in various forms in Europe for at least 20 years prior to this.
-The FDA had good reason to delay its approval as the learning process for the European surgeons of figuring out what would work and what did not was not smooth sailing.
-There were some catastrophic failures with the initial designs including fractures, dislocations and components breaking.
+The FDA had good reason to delay its approval since the learning process for the European surgeons of figuring out what would work and what would not work was less than smooth sailing.
+There were some catastrophic failures with the initial designs including fractures, dislocations, and components breaking.

 The Reverse Total Shoulder Replacement is designed to be used for patients without a functioning rotator cuff.
 This procedure offers these patients an excellent option for treatment that will provide them with significant pain relief and improved function.
 Prior to having the Reverse TSA, we did not have any good options to offer these patients.
 After surgery, patients typically go from being in constant pain to reporting little to no pain at all within weeks of undergoing the procedure.
 Additionally, they have dramatic improvements in function.
 Many patients cannot lift their arm above shoulder height before the procedure and can elevate fully overhead after it is performed.